top of page

 Board Treasurer

-I look forward to merging my talents with the other board members to continue growing this wonderful organization.
+I am excited to merge my talents with the rest of the board and continue to grow this wonderful organization.”

 Leeann Hessler